 - Recreational Parkour / Cheerleading – use of trampoline devices is NOT permitted.

 - A user group (such as skiers, hockey players, divers, etc.) which intends to rent a member club facility in order to conduct cross-training activities must request permission from GymBC to do so.
 Additionally, that user group must complete the Request for User Group to Conduct Cross-Training Activities, and provide their own coaches.

 - The user group must also provide proof of $5 M liability and list Gymnastics BC and the member club as additional insured.

-- The member club must then submit the user group request to GBC prior to the first training and provide a ‘gym attendant’.
-GBC member club coaches are not permitted to deliver any instruction during facility rentals.
+- The member club must then submit the user group request to GymBC prior to the first training and provide a ‘gym attendant’.
+GymBC member club coaches are not permitted to deliver any instruction during facility rentals.